pluralsight/guides/in-review/java-and-j2ee/getting-started-with-jshell/article.md

 In this tutorial, you'll learn the basics of working with JShell, from executing simple statements to defining classes, along with some commands to manage code snippets.
 Finally, we'll go through a practical example that will show you how to use JShell to explore [Guava](https://github.com/google/guava), a library that includes a lot of utilities and collection types for Java.

 JShell comes with the Java 9 JDK distribution.
-So download it from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or [here](http://openjdk.java.net/install/) and follow install instructions.
+So download it from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or [here](http://openjdk.java.net/install/) and follow the installation instructions.
 Alternatively, you can [use Docker and an OpenJDK image to run JShell](https://medium.com/@_purukaushik/start-using-java-9-shell-jshell-with-docker-888c91ff742c).

 # The importance of a REPL
 In a few words, a REPL provides a simple way of executing code.